MarshallJDem/WebGL3DFractalRenderer/README.md

   `obj.add(new Box([1.0, 1.0, 1.0], [0.0,0.0,0.0], 'orbit'));`

 'orbit' is in place of what would normally be an RGB color set like [1.0, 0.5, 1.0].
 Using 'orbit' allows for a special kind of coloring that is more than just a solid color and is dependent on the fractal itself.
-It's reccomended you use this for coloring because it looks cooler...
+It's recommended you use this for coloring because it looks cooler...

 <h2>Keyboard Shortcuts</h2>